marco-calautti/Rainbow/README.md

 To-do
 =======

+**Currently working on**
+* Fix DXT1Decoder.
+* Reverse engineer NUT encodings.
+* Complete GenericTextureFormat to be constructible from Image, ColorEncoder ecc.
+* Fix export/import for multiclut TIM2 imags using reference image.
+* Let IndexedImageEncoders to be constructed using a reference gray scale image.
+* Add missing copyright snippet to new files.

+**Future work**
 * Add support to mipmap TIM2 textures.
 They are rare and usually used just for materials.
 * Add support to GIM textures (eventually through GimSharp).
 * Add scanning of textures inside other files in order to extract and reinsert textures with one click.
 Actually, there is a tool from Vash that allows to achieve such a task http://www.romhacking.net/utilities/659/.